About This Course

-Design of Experiment (DOE) is the most effective way to do research.
+Design of Experiments (DOE) is the most effective way to do research.
 The reason is simple: DOE enables users to uncover deeper insights in less time and cost.

-In this course, you will master the fundamental DOE skills needed to optimize your products and processes.
-This includes applying DOE using JMP, designing efficient experiments, and building predictive models.
+In this course, you will master the the most up-to-date and effective DOE skills needed to optimize your products and processes.
+This includes use of custom designs, space-filling designs, and SVEM machine learning.
+We also delve deep into foundational skills you need, like applying DOE using JMP, designing efficient experiments, and building predictive models.

 Upon completion, you will be able to advance your organization’s research and improve productivity considerably over informal methods.

 - Evaluate and compare the effectiveness of experimental designs

 - List advantages of designed experiments over the one at a time method

 - Formulate predictive mathematical models from designed experiment data

 - Judge the predictive capability of the models